 A dozen more bug Digimon materialized.
 Arukenimon just laughed, shed her human disguise and scuttled onto the wall, lashing the guards with ease.

 More bugs appeared with each one she destroyed, but made her way towards a door on the end without much care.
-With this many insects, she lamented, she could have had the children devoured in seconds if she hadn't broken her flute… but that wouldn't be half as fun as doing it personally.
+With so many insects, she lamented, she could have had the children devoured in seconds if she hadn't broken her flute… but that wouldn't be half as fun as doing it personally.

 … … …